 Point of Aim vs. Point of Impact

-If you’re older and still want to hunt, a magnified optic maybe a requirement.
-The appropriateness of a scope with magnification is very much a case by case bases but keep in mind that more is often not better here.
+If you’re older and still want to hunt, a magnified optic may be a requirement.
+The appropriateness of a scope with magnification is very much a case by case bases.
+But you have to keep in mind that more is often not better here.

 The absolute maximum range of a crossbow is about 75 yards.
 If you can’t hit an 8-inch circle, about the size of a deer’s vitals, at 75 yards I kindly recommend you spend more time at the range.

 Ballistically calibrated scopes are the ones with reticle designs that predict the flight path of an arrow.
 Believe it or not, multi-pin sights on a vertical bow are ballistically calibrated.
 You have a pin for certain distances and each pin is for a different distance.

 BDC reticles are exactly the same, except you can’t adjust them so you can’t go outside the parameters that the scope was designed for or it’ll be off.
 If you get a BDC scope then make sure you memorize which crosshair goes with which range and practice, practice, practice!